Dance with the Devil (instrumental)

 "Dance with the Devil" is a solo drum instrumental by Cozy Powell based on the song "Third Stone from the Sun" by Jimi Hendrix.
 It was recorded as Cozy Powell's session work for RAK was taking off, and as his band Bedlam was finishing.
 The bass player on the track is Suzi Quatro.
-The track was retitled "Dance with the Drums" for the South Africa release, and UK pressings issued for export to Denmark and Belgium came in picture sleeves, some on blue vinyl.
+The track was retitled "Dance with the Drums" for its release in South Africa, and UK pressings issued for export to Denmark and Belgium came in picture sleeves, some on blue vinyl.

 It reached No. 3 in the UK Singles Chart in January 1974.
 The track was Powell's only entry on the US Hot 100.